Pretty in Pink: Changed ending

+Dedication

+In the closing credits, the film is dedicated to actress Alexa Kenin and set designer Bruce Weintraub, both of whom died shortly after production had finished.

 Novel

 The film was adapted into a novel written by H. B. Gilmour and Randi Reisfield, released in 1986.
 It was published by Bantam Books (ISBN 0-553-25944-X. ISBN 978-0553259445).
 The book was written before the last scene was changed, so it has the original ending in which Andie ends up with Duckie instead of Blane.

 Release

+Box office

 Pretty in Pink was the top-grossing film for the week of March 12, 1986.
 The film earned US$6.1 million during its opening weekend and $40.5 million during its theatrical run.
 It was the 22nd-highest-grossing film of 1986.